 - 2.2.5 In terms of commercial development, the volume of waste generated and thus the number and type of containers is ultimately dependent on the occupants' activity.
 The volume of waste containers provided should be maximised in order to reduce the number of collections and therefore collection vehicle traffic.
-On site waste compaction is an option for commercial developments but this approach must not discourage occupants from segregating their waste to recycling. - 2.2.6 Developers should be aware of both the requirements of the Animal Byproducts Regulations 2003 and the Hazardous Waste (England and Wales) Regulations 2005.
+On site waste compaction is an option for commercial developments but this approach must not discourage occupants from segregating their waste to recycling.
+Developers should be aware of both the requirements of the Animal By-products Regulations 2003 and the Hazardous Waste (England and Wales), Regulations 2005. - 2.2.6 Developers should be aware of both the requirements of the Animal Byproducts Regulations 2003 and the Hazardous Waste (England and Wales) Regulations 2005.
 These Regulations place control on the collection, handling, transport, storage and disposal of animal by products and hazardous waste materials and may have implications for a building's design.
 Further information on the Animal By Products Regulations should be sought from Defra and information on the Hazardous Waste Regulations should be sought from the Environment Agency.